cscherrer/measures/docs/JIT_COMPILATION_COMPLETE.md

 - Provides a solid foundation for implementing remaining mathematical functions
 - Demonstrates proper approach for production-quality mathematical function implementation

 The ln() and exp() implementations show the path forward: use proper numerical algorithms with range reduction rather than simple Taylor series approximations.
+The system is now suitable for exponential family distributions that primarily rely on logarithmic and exponential operations.